 How to pay for emergency home repairs

-In addition, a study from Porch found that the national average cost of maintaining a home — including routine tasks as well as repairs — is a little over $16,000.
+In addition, a study from Porch found that the national average cost of maintaining a home — including routine maintenance tasks as well as repairs — is a little over $16,000 each year.

 Costs will also fluctuate year to year depending on the work needed and the availability of labor and materials.
-You could discover your house needs a new roof, or return home one day to find a burst pipe has caused thousands of dollars in damage.
+You could discover your house needs a new roof or have a natural disaster sweep through your area.
 The key takeaway is this: Just because you didn’t spend a lot on home repairs one year doesn’t mean you shouldn’t anticipate more the next year.

 Ways to finance an emergency home repair

 If your house needs repair stat, you have options.
 Before you dip into any savings, start with your home insurance policy.
 If the loss isn’t covered and you don’t have enough in savings, you can explore financing options.

 Homeowners insurance claim

 If the repair is truly an emergency, you might not have time to wait for a homeowners insurance claim to be processed and paid out.
 However, if you do opt to pursue filing a claim, be sure the repair is actually covered by your policy.

 “Oftentimes, major catastrophes may not be covered,” says Michael Foguth, founder and president of Michigan-based Foguth Financial Group.
 “You should also consider your policy’s deductible before choosing this option.”

 If you don’t have the money on hand to pay a steep deductible, a homeowners insurance claim might not be right for you.
 In addition, if the cost of the repair is less than the deductible you’re required to pay under your policy, this option may not make sense.

 While there are no loans specifically earmarked for emergency home repairs, quite a few different loan products could apply.